thlorenz/stack-mapper/README.md

 ```

 ### stackMapper.map(frames, includeSource)

 ```
 /**
- * Maps the trace statements of the given error stack frames to the origianl locations
+ * Maps the trace statements of the given error stack and replaces locations
- * by looking up via the map file
+ * referencing code in the generated file with the locations inside the original files.
  *
  * @name map
  * @function
- * @param {Array} frames the stack frames of the Error object (see Frames section below)
+ * @param {Array} array of callsite objects (see readme for details about Callsite object)
- * @param {boolean=} includeSource if set to true, the source code at the first traced location is included
+ * @param {boolean} includeSource if set to true, the source code at the first traced location is included
- * @return {Object} info about the error stack with adapted locations with the following properties
+ * @return {Array.<Object>} info about the error stack with adapted locations, each with the following properties
- *    - stack  stringified stack
+ *    - filename: original filename
- *    - parsed deserialized stack with all original information plus the one added by stack-mapper */
+ *    - line: origial line in that filename of the trace
+ *    - column: origial column on that line of the trace */
 ```